miguelggcc/CFD-SIMPLE-Rust/README.md

 ## Usage

-To run this project, you need to have Rust and Python 3 installed on your system.
+To run this project, you need to have Rust, Python 3 and matplotlib installed on your system.
 To run the solver for a specific case, use the following command:

 ```bash
 cargo run --release -- -c <case>